gitlabhq/gitlabhq/doc/user/project/clusters/index.md

    - **Number of nodes** - Enter the number of nodes you wish the cluster to have.
    - **Machine type** - The [machine type](https://cloud.google.com/compute/docs/machine-types)
      of the Virtual Machine instance that the cluster will be based on.
-   - **RBAC-enabled cluster** - Leave this checked if using default GKE creation options, see the [RBAC section](#rbac-cluster-resources) for more information.
    - **GitLab-managed cluster** - Leave this checked if you want GitLab to manage namespaces and service accounts for this cluster.
 See the [Managed clusters section](#gitlab-managed-clusters) for more information.
 1. Finally, click the **Create Kubernetes cluster** button.